Revision Date: 14/12/2014 by Charter Australia

 - Non-formal learning: refers to learning that takes place through a structured course of learning but does not lead to an officially accredited qualification, for example work-based courses and non-accredited professional development courses.

 Selection and admission to courses at Charter Australia are based on processes that:

 - are fair, equitable and transparent

-- identify students with capacity to succeed in vocational study
+- identify students with the capacity to succeed in vocational study

-- encourage diverse and representative access and take into account possible educational or social disadvantage, and
+- encourage diverse and representative access and take into account possible educational or social disadvantages, and

 - recognise formal, non-formal and informal prior learning